Customer Portals: The New Construction Standard

 Many companies now use their customer portals as a sales tool, showcasing the platform to reassure potential clients.
 It demonstrates that clients will remain informed, have control over their budget, and receive a personalized experience.

 This transparency often tips the scales for hesitant buyers, making the portal not just an operational tool, but a key part of the sales strategy.
+As we've explored, a customer portal is the new website for construction companies looking to differentiate themselves in competitive markets.

 In our experience working with construction companies, satisfied portal users become active advocates.
 They show the platform to friends considering similar projects, doing the sales work for contractors.